Tenebrosful/DELTARUNE-Livesplit.Autosplitter/README.md

 ### All Chapters (Pause Timer)

-If you enable the All Chapters section, you will have to put your Livesplit to In-Game Time (IGT) otherwise some functionalities like the Pause Timer might not work
+If you enable the All Chapters section, you will have to put your LiveSplit to In-Game Time (IGT) otherwise some functionalities like the timer pause might not work.

 ## Want to help with / request something?

-Want to get in touch with the developers ?
+Want to get in touch with the developers?
 In that case, we recommend you to join the Deltarune Speedrunning community Discord server ["Fast Little Boys"](https://discord.gg/W6uckvkuer)
 (shorten FLB) with the link below and ping one of the developers in the channel #autosplitter-feedback.